HJBowers/interview-app/Goal_Library_Description.md

 ## Context
 Most of software is a model of some real-world system.
 It follows that being able to develop good models is a crucial skill.

-In this case, the model is both one that should be familiar to anyone who has ever ridden public transit in a city.
-You also have very clear specifications to follow, so most of the guesswork has been taken out of the process.

 As you build this project, you’ll likely encounter questions such as: